mac-theobio/QMEE/index.md

 * This web page is (permanently) __subject to change__.

-Some dates may be left over from our previous (Winter 2021) offering of the course.
+Some information may be left over from our previous (Winter 2021) offering of the course.

 ## Course information